GSA/digitalgov.gov/content/posts/2016-02-02-the-day-after-real-impacts-begin-when-a-challenge-ends.md

 Case in point: USAID’s [Fighting Ebola Grand Challenge](http://www.ebolagrandchallenge.net/).

-In addition to providing front-line healthcare workers with a [safer, easier-to-use suit](https://www.WHATEVER/2015/12/11/all-in-partnering-across-sectors-can-boost-competition-results/), the challenge also produced innovations in sensors and information technology.
+In addition to providing front-line healthcare workers with a [safer, easier-to-use suit](({{< relref "all-in-partnering-across-sectors-can-boost-competition-results.md" >}})), the challenge also produced innovations in sensors and information technology.

 XPRIZE Director of Prize Operations Salima Ranmal joined Wander and Bonnell for a wide ranging discussion that also touched on a variety of budget considerations.